nicolgit/AVD-Playground/README.md

 * the activity coud require more than 1 hour for the first sync
 * Fix the DNS following the recomendation shown on overview page
 * access with user01 and user02 on portal.azure.com and change the password so that the password is replicated also back in AD

+# Virtual Network
+The previous step creates also the following virtual network:
+* Name: `aadds-vnet`
+* Address space: `10.0.0.0/24`
+* Subnets (name - range)
+    * `aadds-subnet` - `10.0.0.0/24`

+On this virtual network you need to add another subnet for your host pools, as following:

+* Add the Address space: `10.0.1.0/24`
+* Subnets (name - range)
+    * `subnetClients` - `10.0.1.0/24`

+# Finalize AD Domain Services setup
+* Wait a least `2 hours` to allow AADDS service creation and first accounts sync from AAD to AADDS.
+* From Azure Portal, go to AADDS and fix the `DNS issue`
+* For each account (`User01`, `User02`, `User03`)
+  * Open an in private browser window, navigate to <https://account.activedirectory.windowsazure.com/ChangePassword.aspx> and change his password.
+This forces a user password sync AAD->AD and it is required to allows users to logon on virtual machines

 # Create Host Pool 1 (Roma)